theblackcat102/theblackcat102.github.io/_posts/2022-10-09-noob-reading-cpu-architecture-2022.md

 | AMD ryzen 8  | 32MB (5800X) | 96MB (5800X3D) | 15%  |
 | Apple M1 series  | 16MB (M1) | 48MB (M1 Max) | 0-1%  |

-Improvements varies by benchmark and cannot be compared across different compute from different designs; single core benchmarks are taken for CPU.
+Note : Improvements varies by benchmark and cannot be compared across different compute from different designs; single core benchmarks are taken for CPU.

 For a very long time, cache was seen as a good to have but not important element (Intel cache size was stagnant for quite a while).
 I think there's two major element at play here : low core count and cache space.